Chargebacks

 Reason code 4863: Potential fraud, the cardholder does not recognize the transaction

-The cardholder denies participating in or doesn't recognize the transaction you processed.
+The cardholder denies participating in or does not recognize the transaction you processed.

 To dispute this type of chargeback, you need to provide the following: